Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1inclass.md

 ### Humanity (what will it mean to be human?)

 Humans as individual biological organisms have historically been defined, literally, by a natural reproductive process in which the genetic material of our parents leads to us as individuals, and so on.
 Increasingly it is becoming apparent that we can assert our intention into the human reproductive process.
 E.g., about 4% of humans born in the US today arise and arrive via _in-vitro_ fertilization.
-At the on-campus children's hospital it is now standard practice for the DNA of the fetus to be partially sequenced as 10 weeks post fertilization in order to screen for various genetic conditions, and this information is used to inform health decisions.
+At the on-campus children's hospital it is now standard practice for the DNA of the fetus to be partially sequenced at 10 weeks post-fertilization in order to screen for various genetic conditions, and this information is used to inform health decisions.
 Others are now beginning to apply advanced genetic engineering tools to edit genes within viable human embryos, although no such embryos have yet been implanted and brought to full term.

 With all this in mind, please consider the following questions: